theGerk/Data-Viz-git-instructions/README.md

 ## Structure

 The main branch is where completed tasks live.
 Each task in progress will have its own branch (potentially more, if you find it helpful).
 No branch should have multiple people working on it at a time.
 If two people are working on the same thing then either only one is making code changes or there is a branch for each person working on the task.
-An example repo might look something like the following.
+An example repo might look something like the following:

 branch | description
 --|--